gulien/orbit/README.md

 * the `run` attribute is the stack of external commands to run.
 * an external command is a binary which is available in your `$PATH`.

-Once you've create your `orbit.yml` file, you're able to run your Orbit command with:
+Once you've created your `orbit.yml` file, you're able to run your Orbit commands with:

 ```
 orbit run my_first_command